boniashburn

 swirl

 Never used that English degree.
-But then, a few years ago at the age of 37, after reading the millionth picture book to my kids, I realized that reading a perfect picture book brings me joy like nothing else.
-I set out to write one myself, and to my surprise,
+But then, several years ago at the age of 37, after reading the millionth picture book to my kids, I realized that reading a perfect picture book brings me joy like nothing else.
+I set out to write one myself, and to my surprise, it was easier than I thought it would be!

 Well, that's because it wasn't a very good picture book.
 But the next one was better, and so was the one after that and the one after that...
 And I discovered along the way that I actually LOVE to write!
 Who knew?